MoonStorm/FastCrud/README.md

     - Formatter :P added for SQL parameters.
     - Methods adjusted for nullable support.
     - Added support for multiple references to the same target using the InverseProperty attribute.
     - [Breaking change] The fluent mapping setup has changed for setting up relationships.
+Please check the wiki for more details.
     - Support for self referenced entities.
     - Support for multiple references to the same target.
     - Support for queries with JOINs that don't require the presence of a relationship set up in the mappings.
-    - Extended the functionality of the SQL builder shortcuts to allow for easy access to column/table name in raw or qualified and wrapped in delimiters.
+    - Extended the functionality of the Sql "formattables", exposed via the Sql static class, to allow for easy access to both the raw resolved names and their SQL ready counterparts.
+    - [Breaking change] Clean separation of the formatter and the sql builder.
+As a result, the access to the formatter got moved out of the ISqlBuilder and into the Sql static class.
   - Model generator (database first):
     - [Breaking change] Added support for self referenced entities.
     - [Breaking change] Added support for multiple references to the same target using the InverseProperty attribute.